tdwg/rs.tdwg.org/process/page_build_scripts/index.md

 ### 4.13 Organisational Unit

 A unit within an organisational hierarchy which may be at, above or below the institutional level.
 This class can represent any level of organisational unit, incorporating institutions (e.g. a museum), higher units (e.g. a university to which a museum belongs) and more detailed structures (e.g the departments and divisions within a museum).
 It can be used to arrange these different units at different levels into a hierarchical structure.
-Derived from [org:OrganizationalUnit](http://www.w3.org/ns/org#OrganizationalUnit) but is not exactly the same.
-This class combines aspects of both, class [org:Organization](https://www.w3.org/TR/2014/REC-vocab-org-20140116/#org:Organization) and class [org:OrganizationalUnit](https://www.w3.org/TR/2014/REC-vocab-org-20140116/#org:OrganizationalUnit) from the [W3C Organization Ontology ORG](https://www.w3.org/TR/2014/REC-vocab-org-20140116/#overview-of-ontology).
-Recommended best practice is to associate a unique, persistent organizational identifier (PID) with each created organizational unit.
-This will allow an unambiguous and continual identification of the unit, as well as the creation of organizational hierarchies.
-Existing providers of PIDs for organizations are, e.g. https://grid.ac/ and https://ror.org/.
-The provision of organizational PIDs might be extended to intra-organizational units in the future.
-Properties of Class: Identifier can be used to add identifier information for organizational units.<table>
+This class combines aspects of both class org:Organization (https://www.w3.org/TR/2014/REC-vocab-org-20140116/#org:Organization) and class org:OrganizationalUnit (https://www.w3.org/TR/2014/REC-vocab-org-20140116/#org:OrganizationalUnit) from the W3C Organization Ontology ORG (https://www.w3.org/TR/2014/REC-vocab-org-20140116/#overview-of-ontology).
+Recommended best practice is to associate a unique, persistent organisational identifier (PID) with each created organisational unit.
+This will allow an unambiguous and continual identification of the unit, as well as the creation of organisational hierarchies.
+Existing providers of PIDs for organisations are, e.g. https://grid.ac/ and https://ror.org/.
+The provision of organisational PIDs might be extended to intra-organisational units in the future.
+Properties of Class: Identifier can be used to add identifier information for organisational units.<table>
 	<thead>
 		<tr>
 			<th colspan="2"><a id="ltc_OrganisationalUnit"></a>Term Name  ltc:OrganisationalUnit</th>